Volunteer in Tanzania – Most Affordable Volunteer Opportunities in Arusha, Tanzania!

 Your artistic talents are also very welcome, as there is a voluntary African dance project.
 If you like innovation, ecology and industrial design, you can work on a number of voluntary projects related to conservation of natural resources and sustainable development in Tanzania.

-Tanzania: a Country Blessed with Natural Beauty
+Volunteering in Tanzania: a Country Blessed with Natural Beauty

 Not only is Tanzania proud to bear witness to Africa’s highest point, Mount Kilimanjaro, but it is also a wealthy country full of resources such as lakes, wildlife, and mineral.